For parents, see:

 5. If necessary, repeat step 4 for other children listed on the application.

 6. Click the ‘Save Changes’ button.

 7. The application will have the system ‘hold’ removed.

 Direct deposit to school

 All CSEF payments are paid directly to the school as a bulk payment.
-The schools bank details are stored in the Accounts Payable system and payment will be made accordingly.
-Govt schools can receipt this money to the respective parent through CASES21 in accounts receivable via the CSEF0007 message.
+The schools bank details are stored in the Department's Accounts Payable system and payment will be made accordingly.
+Government schools can receipt this money to the respective parent through CASES21 in accounts receivable via the CSEF0007 message.

 To view the breakdown of payments, on the CSEF home page, under recent payment batches, click on the relevant batch number.
 This can also be exported to Excel.
 If your school EFT details change, DET should be made aware of any changes in writing.

 The CSEF policy document has been updated for 2018 and can be downloaded from: